CrowdStrike/psfalcon/README.md

 # Credentials
 In order to interact with the Falcon OAuth2 APIs, you need a valid **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)**.
-If you have previously exported your credentials into `$Home\Falcon.cred`, they will be automatically imported when you import the PSFalcon module from the `$Home` directory.
+If you have previously exported your credentials into `$HOME\Falcon.cred`, they will be automatically imported when you import the PSFalcon module from the `$HOME` directory.

 ### Exporting Credentials
 You can save your credentials using the `ExportCred()` method, which will prompt you for your ID (username) and Secret (password).
-Once input, the credentials will be exported to `$Home\Falcon.cred`.
+Once input, the credentials will be exported to `$HOME\Falcon.cred`.

 This exported file is designed to be used only by the user that created it, on the device that it was created on.
 Attemping to copy this file to a different device or importing it into PSFalcon under a different user account